Keriew/augustus/res/manual/README_map_editor_scenario_events.md

 ### Change custom variable
-+ type = change_custom_variable
++ type = change_variable
-  - Note: To import custom variable names via the events file, use "<custom_variable uid="Myvariablename" initial_value="0"/>" entries in the variables section at the top of the events file.
+  - Note: To import custom variable names via the events file, use "<variable uid="Myvariablename" initial_value="0"/>" entries in the variables section at the top of the events file.
 You can have a maximum of 100 different custom variables.
 + variable_uid = The unique name (uid) of the custom variable to use.
   - Allowed values: Any uid of any custom variable that you have imported / set up via the editor.
 + value = The value to change the custom variable by (or set its value to if set_to_value = true).
 Allowed values: -1000000000 to 1000000000.